arya45/100-days-of-code/README.md

 Added my Udacity data analysis project exploring a dataset of Prosper consumer loans.
 In that project I looked at correlations between different factors and the incidence of defaulted loans.

 Commited the start of my personal project "apartment-sales", which will look into the housing market in Copenhagen.

+### Day 4: July 2, 2021

+Started learning about Power BI on Microsoft Learn.